 A grade appeal should be raised and settled as quickly as possible.
 Within 10 business days following the posting of the final grade in the Student Information System (SIS), the student must contact the instructor and request an appointment to discuss his or her concerns regarding the final course grade.
 (A business day is defined as a Monday through Friday when the College is open.)
 An attempt should be made to resolve the concern informally.
 The faculty member must submit a report to his or her dean and the student within 48 hours following the meeting with the student to inform the dean of the meeting and the outcome of the meeting.
-If the faculty member is no longer employed by the College, or is otherwise unavailable or unresponsive, the student may go directly to the academic dean for assistance.
+If the faculty member is no longer employed by the College or is otherwise unavailable or unresponsive, the student may go directly to the academic dean for assistance.

 If the matter cannot be resolved at Level 1, the student may submit a written appeal to the faculty member's academic dean within five business days following the meeting with the faculty member.
 The appeal must contain a statement of the issue, a description of any attempts to resolve the problem, relevant information and documentation, and the resolution sought.
 The only issues that can be reviewed on appeal are those asserted in the filing of the initial appeal.
 No new issues can be raised or heard during the appeal review process.
-(Should the dean also be the instructor, the student should submit the appeal to the Grade Appeal Sub-Committee).
+Should the dean also be the instructor, the student should submit the appeal to the Dean of Student Development, who will forward it to a Grade Appeal Hearing Panel composed of teaching faculty.

-If the student is not satisfied with the decision of the academic dean at Level 2, the student has the right to submit a written appeal to the Student Affairs Sub-Committee on Grade Integrity within five business days of the formal written notification of the dean's decision.
+If the student is not satisfied with the decision of the academic dean at Level 2, the student has the right to request that their concern be reviewed by a Grade Appeal Hearing Panel within five business days of the formal written notification of the dean's decision.
 The student's written appeal must contain a statement of the issue, a description of any attempts to resolve the problem, relevant information and documentation, and the resolution sought.
 The only issues that can be reviewed on appeal are those asserted in the filing of the initial appeal.
 No new issues can be raised or addressed during the hearing.